Wasdesign-LLC/support/pencilplanner.md

 #### When will ________ feature be available?

 Feature development on Pencil Planner version 1 has been halted.
-Please see this support article: https://pencilplanner.app/support/pro-vs-original/
+Please see [this support article](https://pencilplanner.app/support/pro-vs-original/)

 #### How can I quickly navigate to a future day?